 Thai Green Curry Paste(ContainsMilk)

-a) Pour the boiling water from your kettle into a large saucepan on high heat. b) Add a pinch of salt and the basmati rice. c) Lower the heat to medium and cook the rice until tender, 10-12 mins. d) When cooked, drain in a sieve and return to the pan, off the heat, with the lid on.
+Fill and boil your kettle, pour the boiling water into a saucepan on high heat.
+Add 0.25 tsp of salt and the basmati rice.
+Lower the heat to medium and cook the rice until tender, 10-12 mins.
+When cooked, drain in a sieve and return to the pan, off the heat, with the lid on.

-a) Trim the ends from the carrot and courgette. b) Slice the carrot into thin rounds (no need to peel).
-Chop the courgette into 1m chunks. c) Roughly chop the coriander (stalks and all).
-Zest then chop the lime into wedges.
+Meanwhile, trim the ends from the carrot and courgette.
+Slice the carrot into thin rounds (no need to peel!).
+Chop the courgette into 1cm chunks.
+Roughly chop the coriander (stalks and all).
+Zest then chop the lime into wedges

-a) Heat a splash of oil in a large frying pan on medium-high heat. b) Add the carrot and stir-fry until starting to soften, 2 mins. c) Add the courgette and stir-fry for another 2 mins.
+Heat a splash of oil in a large frying pan on medium-high heat.
+Add the carrots and stir-fry until starting to soften, 2 mins.
+Add the courgette and stir-fry for another 2 mins.

-a) Add the green Thai curry paste and garnish and cook, stirring, for 30 seconds. b) Stir in the coconut milk making sure the paste is dissolved. c) Lower the heat and simmer with the lid on (or some foil) until the carrot and courgette are tender, 7-8 mins. d) Stir in the prawns for the last 3-4 mins.
+Add the Thai curry paste and a pinch of chilli flakes (only add a pinch, they're hot!) and cook, stirring, for 30 seconds.
+Stir in the coconut milk until everything is combined.
+Lower the heat and simmer with the lid on (or some foil) until the carrots and courgettes are almost tender, 4-5 mins.
+Stir in the prawns and cook for another 3-4 mins.
 TIP: The prawns are cooked when pink on the outside and opaque in the centre.

-a) Stir the lime zest into the rice and season to taste with salt and pepper. b) Add a squeeze of lime juice to your curry. c) Season to taste with salt and pepper, adding more lime if you like.
+Stir the lime zest into the rice and season to taste with salt and pepper.
+Add a squeeze of lime juice to your curry.
+Season to taste with salt and pepper, adding more lime juice if you like.

-a) Serve the rice in bowls topped with the prawn green Thai curry and a sprinkling of coriander. b) Finish with the remaining lime wedges.
+Serve the rice in bowls topped with the curry and a sprinkling of coriander.
+Finish with another pinch of chilli flakes for anyone that likes things spicy, and the remaining lime wedges.